-Corridor analysis might be a more logical way to approach transportation studies in the region.
-Possible corridors of critical and strategic concern might be best viewed in a programmatic way.
-An arterial management roadway improvement effort would recommend conceptual improvements for corridors that the CMP and the LRTP (Long Range Transportation Plan) identified as part of the needs assessment process.
-Along a particular corridor or several sections from multiple corridors could be selected.
+Corridor analysis is a logical way to approach transportation studies in the region.
+Possible corridors of critical and strategic concern might best be viewed in a programmatic way.
+An arterial management roadway improvement effort would recommend conceptual improvements for corridors that the Congestion Management Process (CMP) and the Long-Range Transportation Plan (LRTP) identified as part of the needs assessment process.
+A particular corridor or several sections from multiple corridors could be selected.